You know you should be eating more of them.

 Take one action today.

-If all you do is read and move on, then nothing changes.
+If all you do is read, then nothing changes.

 "If it doesn't challenge you, it doesn't change you."

-Do something different if you want to be someone different.
+We have to do something different if we want to be someone different.

 Latest posts by Brett (see all)